vaishaliisingh/catalog/README.md

    # Run the Node.js script
    node main_code.js testcase.json
-   mention the testcase you want to run for
+   mention the testcase you want to run

 4. **View Output**:
    After running the script, the output will be displayed in the terminal/command prompt.
 Ensure that the `testcase.json` and other necessary files are in the same directory as `main_code.js`.